 Whether you're an investor or a first-time homebuyer, you should exercise caution when buying a rental.
-A home that was occupied by tenants could be an excellent deal or it could be a deferred maintenance nightmare.
+A home that was occupied by tenants could be an excellent deal, or it could be a deferred maintenance nightmare.

 Look at the Neighborhood Before Buying a Rental House

-If that rental house is the worst house on the street, you might be able to negotiate the deal of a lifetime.
-Is the lawn overgrown and the grass dying?
-Does it scream out for curb appeal?
-Those are simple flaws that you can fix yourself but may have a huge impact on the price you will pay.
+If the rental house you're considering is the worst house on the street, you might be able to negotiate the deal of a lifetime.
+Is the lawn overgrown, and is the grass dying?

 Tour the Rental House Without the Tenants Present

 It's best if the home is vacant, but some landlords leave the tenants in the property while it is on the market.
 If you're considering a home that is still occupied by tenants, try to arrange a time to visit the home while it's empty.

-- Be prepared to give the tenants 24-hours' notice before previewing the home, as many require advance appointments and won't allow a lockbox on the home if they still have valuables inside.
+Be prepared to give the tenants notice (at least 24 hours) before previewing the home.
+It's typical for owners to require advance appointments, and tenants won't want a lockbox on the home if they still have valuables inside.

-Rental houses typically sell for less than owner-occupied homes, especially if the seller is motivated.
+Rental houses may sell for less than owner-occupied homes, especially if the seller is motivated.
 Keep an eye out for some of these common reasons why a rental home seller might be motivated:

-- Tenants don't always pay their rent on time but mortgage payments are due regardless.
-Many small-time landlords can't afford to pay the mortgage if they don't receive the rent.
+- Tenants don't always pay their rent on time, but mortgage payments are due regardless.
+Many small-scale landlords can't afford to pay the mortgage if they don't receive the rent.

-- Landlords sometimes get burned out by owning rental property, and tire of the late-night phone calls and tenant demands.
+- Landlords sometimes get burned out by owning rental property, and demanding or difficult tenants can exacerbate the burn-out.

-- If the seller has rented out the house for many years, the seller might have no depreciation left for a tax deduction.
+- If the seller has rented out the house for many years, they might have no depreciation left for a tax deduction.
 When that's the case, they may be eager to do a 1031 exchange into another property.

-- A landlord with a tenant-occupied home who decides to sell during a falling market is ready to take the hit on the sales price; otherwise, the seller would wait for the market to turn around.
+- A landlord with a tenant-occupied home who decides to sell during a falling market is ready to take the hit on the sales price.

 - The home could require repairs that the seller cannot afford to make.